Hello, my name is Aysha Begum. Welcome to my site.

 My Current Work:

-I currently work as a Highly Specialist Clinical Psychologist registered with the Health & Care Professions Council (HCPC).
+I am a Highly Specialist Clinical Psychologist registered with the Health & Care Professions Council (HCPC).
 I also hold chartered registration and an associate fellowship with the British Psychological Society (BPS).
 I work across the age span and with all presenting difficulties.
 Whilst I am trained to fully understand mental health diagnoses, my approach to managing emotional and psychological distress is not to medicalise or diagnose but rather to facilitate a dialogue around this.

 I am also a Systemic (Family/Couples) Practitioner accredited by the Association of Family Therapy (AFT).
 I have specifically worked with children, adolescents, neurodevelopmental/learning difficulties and couples/families struggling with parenting and/or child mental health difficulties as well as difficulties within the couple and family relationships.